phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 160949
+#Number of Clinton Tweets: 161324
-#Number of Trump Tweets: 154930
+#Number of Trump Tweets: 155483
-#Total Number of Tweets: 120040
+#Number of Rubio Tweets: 44691
-#Number of Rubio Tweets: 44497
+#Number of Carson Tweets: 18454
-#Number of Carson Tweets: 18331
+#Number of Sanders Tweets: 17250
-#Number of Sanders Tweets: 17028
+#Number of Bush Tweets: 15638
-#Number of Bush Tweets: 15593
+#Total Number of Tweets:
 ---